Hiking guidelines / restrictions

 If you wish to hike without a guide, the fee is DKK200 per person.

 For more information and to book a hike, visit www.tralanipan.fo.

-The money can be placed in the mailbox by the gate leading to the trail.
+The DKK200 must be placed in the mailbox by the gate leading to the trail.

 DRANGARNIR – SEA STACKS